tidyui/razorblog/README.md

-# razorblog
+# RazorBlog

-A fast and minimal Blog Engine for ASP.NET Core
+A fast and minimal Blog Engine for ASP.NET Core 2.1